wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 ![wazo chagpt blog (small)](/images/blog/wazo-chatgpt/result.png)

-So finally i ended up asking ChatGPT, if it could write the code to connect Wazo and ChatGPT, this was the result:
+So finally I ended up asking ChatGPT if it could write the code to connect Wazo and ChatGPT.
+This was the result:

 ![wazo chagpt code (small)](/images/blog/wazo-chatgpt/result-code.png)